Monthly newsletter: Read the latest issue

 See KCUMB's beautiful campus

-All presentations (both oral and poster) will be scored by volunteer faculty judges on the day of the event.
-Volunteer to judge.
+All presentations will be scored by volunteer faculty judges on the day of the event.

 Note: Scoring criteria and guidelines may be updated as awards are reviewed.

-Traditionally, the KCUMB Research Symposium Committee selects three poster presentations and three oral presentations during the event.
-Students may also apply for the Betty Jo White, D.O., FACOS, Prize for Research in the abstract submission form prior to the event.Betty Jo White, D.O., FACOS, Prize for ResearchThe Betty Jo White, D.O., FACOS, Prize for Research will also be awarded to a poster or oral presentation.
-The Betty Jo White, D.O., FACOS, Prize for Research was established to encourage research activity at Kansas City University of Medicine and Biosciences.
+Traditionally, the KCUMB Research Symposium Committee awards up to four presentations during the event.
+Students may also apply for the Betty Jo White, D.O., FACOS, Prize for Research in the abstract submission form prior to the event.Betty Jo White, D.O., FACOS, Prize for ResearchThe Betty Jo White, D.O., FACOS, Prize for Research was established to encourage research activity at Kansas City University of Medicine and Biosciences.
 Projects receiving the prize will significantly advance the osteopathic medical profession and the University’s position in the research community.The purpose of the Prize for Research is to provide funding for eligible students, residents and faculty of KCUMB to pursue research projects and the teaching there of, to advance osteopathic surgical research, including but not limited to, post-op surgical studies, tissue healing, cranial/sacral therapy, spinal fluid and spinal cord injuries, burns, stem cell research, cloning, bone grafting, myofascial release, lymph flow studies and nutrition.A committee will determine the recipient of the annual Betty Jo White, D.O., FACOS, Prize for Research.
 Funds from the Prize may be applied toward the research project, publication and printing of results, travel for presentation of research project, or equipment needs.
 Funds may not be applied toward personnel expenses.A report of progress, use of funds, findings, etc. must be submitted to the committee and ultimately, the donor, at the end of the calendar year in which the prize was awarded.At the discretion of the committee, the prize may be awarded to the same project in consecutive years, not to exceed three consecutive years.

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000